Jefino9488/Recipes/README.md

-# recipe
+# Recipe

-Vite + React + TypeScript frontend for viewing and searching recipes.
-This app calls a backend API at `/api` (the Vite dev server is configured to proxy `/api` to `http://localhost:8081`).

----
+Frontend client for the Recipe Platform — a focused single-page application built with Vite, React, and TypeScript to provide users with fast, accessible browsing and searching of culinary recipes.
+The frontend consumes a RESTful backend service that stores recipe data, provides paginated listing, and supports flexible search filters including numeric operators.

 ## Table of contents